Orbitale/Compotes/README.md

 * Multiple bank accounts (needs to migrate all existing data to a "default" account create via migration).
 * Operation currency (a single header, maybe a default value in the importer and the command too).
 * Add tests.
+* Support for Bills (a Bill object and a BillItem one, and maybe associate a Bill with one or more Operation objects with a OneToMany relationship so multiple operations can associate with one bill).
+* Support for "sub-operations" (to allow cutting an operation in multiple sub-operations so we can get the "details" of an operation, each sub-operation should also be able to be tagged).
+* Imagine a support for Sylius bundles?
 * Docker setup, maybe? (easy-pick!)

 **✔️ Done already:**